What are labels?

 Labels are particularly helpful when looking at events in your search results list because sometimes just looking at the title of an event, it might not necessarily be clear what the event is.

 You can also filter by labels to get very granular results.
+You can filter on labels in the Control Center search by choosing a label or labels in the labels field.

 Match all selected labels means that when you hit that search button, each event listing in your list of results should contain all your selected labels.